 About Anna Ochoa O'Leary

-Dr. Anna Ochoa O'Leary, an associate professor in the department, received her doctorate in Anthropology from the University of Arizona.
+Dr. Anna Ochoa O'Leary, is Professor and Department Head.
+She received her doctorate in Anthropology from the University of Arizona.
 Her dissertation, "Investment in Female Education as an Economic Strategy among U.S.-Mexican Households in Nogales, Arizona," was supported by NSF funding.
 Since 2002, she has taught a range of classes for the Department.
 Currently, she teaches two graduate classes, Mexican Migration, and the Feminization of Migration, and an undergraduate class, Latin American Migration and the Remaking of the U.S.